replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/system-requirements.md

 *&ast; This version is deprecated since it is no longer supported by its creator.
 We continue to support it, but support will be removed in the future.*

+> Note: All nodes in a multi-node kURL cluster must use the same Linux distribution.
+Using different distributions across nodes is unsupported.

 ## Minimum System Requirements

 * 4 AMD64 CPUs or equivalent per machine